jamesparton/BANGLine/README.md

 This repro demonstrates just how easy it is to get up and running with Twilio voice.
 To create a simple, but feature rich, IVR application.

-You can read the Twilio "HowTo" doc on conferencing here: https://www.twilio.com/docs/howto/ivrs-the-basics
+You can read the Twilio "HowTo" doc on IVR's here: https://www.twilio.com/docs/howto/ivrs-the-basics

 Preparation
 ===========